ilcardella/TradingBot/README.md

 - **Local file**

 You can create a file `epic_ids.txt` containg IG epics of the companies you want to monitor.
-You need to copy this file into the `data` folder.
+You need to copy this file into the `/opt/TradingBot/data` folder.

 - **Watchlist**